MusicalPatterns/pattern-zdaubyaos/README.md

 4 => 1,3; 6 => 2,4; 8 => 3,5 ...

-## compositional level: seasons
+## compositional levels

-note that a "season" at the track level is still several of these pieces together...
+blocks: just raw patterns of numbers
+contours: what you get after you map renderings onto them
+notes: are what you get when you map a note type onto a contour (renderings assume a note type, but you can get weird compositional distortions by overriding it)

+notes are the lowest compositional building blocks of the song, aside from individual notes then once you have some notes you can assemble what is currently called a "part" which is still for a single entity to play

+put together a set of parts? that set is not sequential, but simultaneous, and you've got a "segment" (of the song)

-## trueseason
+## truepart

-a segment of the piece which lasts 8x 15 + 4x 24
+a part which lasts 8x 15 + 4x 24

 and where the three entities are each either a yaos or a zdaub

+### breather

+a part which lasts 0x 15 + 1x 24

+brief moments of respite between parts where only one entity is there, doing some simple version of what's coming to introduce it

+### shiftypart

+a part which lasts 8x 15 + 5x 24

+was originally kind of based on coagulating bits of backbones and it's kind of in-between a yaos and a zdaub

-### backboneseason
+### backbonepart

-lasts 5x 15 + 6x 24
+a part which lasts 5x 15 + 6x 24

 and where the three entities are all backboning

-### breather
+### experimentpart

-brief moments of respite between seasons where only one entity is there, doing some simple version of what's coming to introduce it
+a part which lasts 0x 15 + 9x 24

-### shiftyseason
+### thirtyfivepart

-was originally kind of based on coagulating bits of backbones i dunno this one is a mess right now: a weird season with an extra bar of 24 at the end and it's kind of in-between a yaos and a zdaub
+a part which lasts 6x 35!!